 Apple’s next iPhone could include facial or gesture recognition, according to a research note issued to clients by financial services firm Cowen and Company.
 “Other features include some form of facial/gesture recognition supported by a new laser sensor and an infrared sensor mounted near the front-facing camera,” analyst Timothy Arcuri wrote in the note seen by Business Insider.
 KGI Securities analyst Ming-Chi Kuo believes the sensor could replace the existing Touch ID feature, 9to5mac adds.

-- Apple Pay to go live in Scandinavia next week?
+- Apple Pay about to go live in Brazil?

 - Brazil to introduce multifunction driver’s licenses that can be read with an NFC phone

 - Trimet to roll out world’s first integration of transit ticketing card with Android Pay

 - Kroger grocery stores to accept Chase Pay mobile payments